Luisao-official/Arduino-music/README.md

 # MusicXML to Arduino Melody Converter

-This project provides a script that converts MusicXML files into melodies that can be played by an well known Arduino sketch.
+This project provides a script that converts MusicXML files into melodies that can be played by a [well-known Arduino sketch](https://github.com/robsoncouto/arduino-songs).
 It allows you to easily generate Arduino code for playing melodies from sheet music.

 ## Features :musical_note:

 - Converts MusicXML files into Arduino-compatible melody code
-- Supports a wide range of MusicXML features, including notes, rests, durations, dynamics, and more
+- Can generate .ino scripts ready for upload
-- Provides options for customizing the generated Arduino code, such as tempo, pin configuration, and melody duration
+- Provides options for customizing the generated Arduino code, such as tempo and pin configuration
 - Easy to integrate into your Arduino projects

 ## Getting Started